List of RWBY episodes: RWBY Beyond (2024)

-RWBY Beyond (also known as RWBY Volume 9: Beyond) is an animated anthology series that focuses on events that occur on Remnant during and after Volume 9.
+RWBY Beyond (also known as RWBY Volume 9: Beyond) is an animated anthology series that focuses on events that occur during and after Volume 9.
 The series premiered on April 13, 2024, and concluded on April 27, 2024, after four episodes.
-RWBY Beyond is the final RWBY production produced by Rooster Teeth before the company's closure and Viz Media's acquisition of the IP.
+RWBY Beyond is the final RWBY production made by Rooster Teeth before the company's closure and Viz Media's acquisition of the IP.